-Common Cold Process Soap Making Oil Substitutions: Let's Chat About It!
+Soap Making Oil Substitutions:

-As you’ve probably guessed by now, in this article we'll be discussing making substitutions of oils in cold process soap making.
-One of those most exciting parts about cold process soap making is that you can literally make and design your soaps from start to finish.
+As you’ve probably guessed by now, this article discusses making substitutions of oils in cold process soap making.
+Soap making oil substitutions can become important at one point or another.
+One of the most exciting parts about cold process soap making is that you can literally make and design your soaps from start to finish.

 You have complete control!

-So when you're choosing your base oils, it’s important to truly have a grasp on your end goal.
+When choosing your base oils, it’s important to truly have a grasp on your end goal.
 What do you want from this bar of soap?
 This will help to direct you in which oils, additives, lye mixtures you’re going to need.

 If you’re just beginning your soap journey, we recommend always starting with a standard bar of soap.
-So what do we mean by “standard”.
+What do we mean by “standard”.
 We simply mean one that is tested, tried and true to leave you with a great bar of soap (as long as your measurements and calculations are correct!).

 What we’ve often recommended is the following recipe.
 These oils all play well together and will give you a nice well-rounded bar!

-Well, we simply want to help you in creating your own recipe.
+We want to help you in creating your own recipe.
 We want you to know that, yes, this is a very common recipe, but there are many avenues you can take to get to your “perfect” bar of soap.

-Common Reasons Why Substitutions are Made
+Common Reasons Why Substitutions are Made:

-Well, let's say you find the perfect recipe as far as how you want your bars to look and feel, but….
+Let’s say you find the perfect recipe as far as how you want your bars to look and feel, but….

 Does this make sense?